garimasharma4/AzureML-Project2/starter_files/README.md

 More details on the input payload for executing the real-time machine learning service.
 ![alt text](https://github.com/garimasharma4/AzureML-Project2/blob/master/starter_files/screenshots/20%20-%20More%20swagger%20documentation.JPG?raw=false)

+### Step 6.
+Consume the model enpoints

-The endpoint.py file is run in the git bash to display result.
+To consume the model, the endpoint.py file is run in the git bash.
 The output is displayed below.
 ![alt text](https://github.com/garimasharma4/AzureML-Project2/blob/master/starter_files/screenshots/21%20-%20Endpoint.py%20showing%20result.JPG?raw=false)

-### Create and publish a pipeline
+### Step 7.
+Create and publish a pipeline

 Create and run a pipeline for the deployed VotingEnsemble model.
 ![alt text](https://github.com/garimasharma4/AzureML-Project2/blob/master/starter_files/screenshots/22%20-%20Pipeline%20is%20running.JPG?raw=false)